 - The test was undertaken twice with two different made-up keywords.

 The results were evident.
 With all pages indexed and ranking for the specified keywords, the highest ranked page for both keywords was the one with the keyword in the URL.

 You can see screenshots of the SERPs results for the tests below:

 Importance \ impact as a ranking factor lessening over time.

-Evidence suggests that it’s importance has reduced significantly over the last few years.
-Looking that the following chart for the years 2012, 2013, and 2014 the correlation between the keyword in the URL and position in the rankings has significantly reduced:
+Evidence suggests that its importance has reduced significantly over the last few years.
+Looking at the following chart for the years 2012, 2013, and 2014 the correlation between the keyword in the URL and position in the rankings has significantly reduced:

-We are unable to locate the original data (Searchmetrics only seem to show the summary via an infographic).
-While the 2015 data reported on the correlation of the Keyword in the Domain Name, it is silent on the Keyword being in the URL.
-In light of recent comments by Mueller, this data does support its small impact as a ranking factor.
+We cannot locate the original data (Searchmetrics only seem to show the summary via an infographic).
+While the 2015 data reported on the correlation of the keyword in the Domain Name, it is silent on the keyword being in the URL.
+In light of Mueller’s recent comments, this data supports its small impact as a ranking factor.

-We believe that the direct influence that it has is now fairly minimal.
-Still, indirectly, there seem to be numerous benefits from an SEO perspective that arise directly or indirectly due to it being better for readers.
+We believe that the direct influence that it has is now reasonably minimal.
+Still, there seem to be numerous benefits from an SEO perspective that arise directly or indirectly due to it being better for readers.

 Google’s SEO Starter Guide implies that it is beneficial

 The Google SEO starter guide is very clear on the subject.
 It says: